Quick Answer

 2) Value driver Ask how they will judge whether the project worked.
 You do not need a perfect ROI model, but you do need a client-validated success metric or decision criterion.

-If the client cannot validate a target, use a placeholder in the proposal and keep scope tighter.
+If the client cannot validate a target, mark the target as an assumption in the proposal and keep scope tighter.

 3) Cost of delay Ask what goes wrong if approvals slip or inputs arrive late.
 This is how you surface timeline pressure and decision risk before they turn into revision churn.